gaearon/react-transform-catch-errors/README.md

 }
 ```

-**It is up to you to ensure that the transform is not enabled when you compile the app in production mode.** The easiest way to do this is to put React Transform configuration inside `env.development` in `.babelrc` and ensure you’re calling `babel` with `NODE_ENV=production`.
+**It is up to you to ensure that the transform is not enabled when you compile the app in production mode.** The easiest way to do this is to put React Transform configuration inside `env.development` in `.babelrc` and ensure you’re calling `babel` with `NODE_ENV=development`.
 See [babelrc documentation](https://babeljs.io/docs/usage/babelrc/#env-option) for more details about using `env` option.

 ## License